Options if you have a pre-existing health condition

 Life insurance is one of those topics that lends itself to misconceptions.
-You’ve probably thought about it before, but maybe you believe life insurance is not for you — or now isn’t the right time to make this important decision.
+You've probably thought about it before, but maybe you think life insurance isn't for you — or now isn't the right time to make this important decision.

-Reality: Many people think life insurance is cost-prohibitive — half of Americans estimate the price of life insurance at more than three times the actual cost.
-But life insurance is likely more affordable than you think with policies averaging around $40 to $55 per month.
-And it’s worth noting, the older you get, the more expensive it becomes.
-So, it’s in your financial best interest to purchase life insurance sooner rather than later.
+Reality: Many people think life insurance is cost-prohibitive — but life insurance is likely more affordable than you think, with policies that can average around $40 to $55 per month.
+And it's worth noting that the older you get, the more expensive it becomes.
+So, it's likely in your financial best interest to purchase life insurance sooner rather than later.

-Reality: When you’re young and healthy, it’s easy to think that life insurance is a problem for another day far in the future.
-But life insurance is actually there to protect those who depend on you whenever the unexpected happens — whether that’s tomorrow or decades from now.
+Reality: When you're young and healthy, it's easy to think that life insurance is a problem for another day.
+But life insurance is actually there to protect those who depend on you if the unexpected happens — whether that's tomorrow or decades from now.

-Accidents are the leading cause of death in adults up to age 44, and life insurance provides a safety net for your family in the event of this worst-case scenario.
-And if you’re single and don’t have any dependents, you may also think life insurance is unnecessary at this stage in your life.
+Accidents are the leading cause of death in adults up to age 44, and life insurance can help provide a safety net for your family in the event of this worst-case scenario.
+If you're single and don't have any dependents, you may also think life insurance is unnecessary at this stage in your life.
 But it pays to think of your future self and your potential needs.
-A partner and/or children may not be in your picture now but locking in a low rate on insurance today ensures security down the road in life — wherever that takes you.
+A partner and/or children may not be in your picture now but locking in a low rate on insurance today helps provide security down the road in life — wherever that takes you.

 Reality: While you should definitely take advantage of the policy your employer provides, typical life insurance offered through the workplace covers about one to two times your annual salary or caps out at a low fixed amount.
-Experts may recommend a policy worth at least 10 times your annual salary.
-Depending on your needs, you may need significantly more.
+Depending on your situation, experts may recommend a policy worth at least 10 times your annual salary or even more.

-While an underlying condition may mean higher premiums, you still have options.
-Some types of life insurance policies do not require a medical exam, and guaranteed issue life insurance is a good option for seniors between the ages of 50 to 80 as well as those who do not qualify for traditional policies because of a serious medical condition or terminal illness.
+While an underlying condition may mean higher premiums, you most likely still have options.
+Some types of life insurance policies do not require a medical exam, and guaranteed issue life insurance might be a good option for seniors between the ages of 50 to 80 as well as those who do not qualify for traditional policies because of a serious medical condition or terminal illness.

-It’s true that life insurance does not provide large investment returns compared to other investment vehicles, like retirement accounts.
-You shouldn’t think of life insurance as an investment, though; it should be seen as a critical financial security measure.
+It's true that whole life insurance does not provide large investment returns compared to other investment vehicles, like retirement accounts.
+However, life insurance shouldn't be thought of as an investment, it should be seen instead as a critical financial security measure.